SlimeVR/SlimeVR-Docs-Site/diy_guide.md

 **2. Assemble your trackers**

 Refer to our [tracker schematics page](tracker_schematics.md).
 Enter the information for your sourced parts and use the resulting image to solder your trackers together.
-We are currently working on a more in depth breakdown of this process.
+We are currently working on a more in-depth breakdown of this process.

 **3. Upload the firmware**